RunSi/dnacarchiveconf/README.md

 ---

-**ToDo's:**

-Allow user input to create own password for zip files.

-Allow user input to determine name of downloaded zip file.

-Prompt user for management IPs for Devices to retrieve rather than all devices.

-Test on Linux

 ## Motivation

 DNAC 2.1.2 introduced a REST endpoint for device configuration retrieval.
 This script demonstrates how to leverage this endpoint to retrieve startup and running configuration of all devices managed by DNAC.

+## Installation

+To install please clone this directory.
+Install the requirements
+```bash
+pip install -r requirements.txt
+```
 ## Technologies & Frameworks Used

 To function this script uses both the Requests library and the DNA Center SDK (dnacentersdk).
 For the script to work please make sure that this libraries are in your project python (virtual environment).
-To install the requirements
-```bash
-pip install -r requirements.txt
-```

 ## Usage